Azure/Avere/docs/azure_vm_provision_best_practices.md

 The solution here was to wrap the apt commands in retry.
 Another possibility here is to try to [pre-download packages](https://www.ostechnix.com/download-packages-dependencies-locally-ubuntu/) and store them on Azure storage.
 We would then have to contend with storage throttling.

+#### VMSS singlePlacementGroup

+To go past the 100 node limit on a VMSS, singlePlacementGroup must be set to "false".

 #### 40-Minute Nodes

 Occasionally one or two nodes would take 40 minutes to boot, whereas all others were less than five minutes.
 The solution here was to over-provision by one or two and prune the tardy VMs.
 We were careful to rule out ARM throttling in this case, because over-provisioning with ARM throttling would make the deployment time tail longer.